alfateam/orange-orm/README.md

 Each column within your database table is designated by using the <strong><i>column()</i></strong> method, in which you specify its name.
 This action generates a reference to a column object that enables you to articulate further column properties like its data type or if it serves as a primary key.

 Relationships between tables can also be outlined.
 By using methods like <strong><i>hasOne</i></strong>, <strong><i>hasMany</i></strong>, and <strong><i>references</i></strong>, you can establish connections that reflect the relationships in your data schema.
 In the example below, an 'order' is linked to a 'customer' reference, a 'deliveryAddress', and multiple 'lines'.
 The hasMany and hasOne relations represents ownership - the tables 'deliveryAddress' and 'orderLine' are owned by the 'order' table, and therefore, they contain the 'orderId' column referring to their parent table, which is 'order'.
+The similar relationship exists between orderLine and package - hence the packages are owned by the orderLine.
 Conversely, the customer table is independent and can exist without any knowledge of the 'order' table.
 Therefore we say that the order table <i>references</i> the customer table - necessitating the existence of a 'customerId' column in the 'order' table.</p>

 <sub>📄 map.ts</sub>
 ```javascript